 Why choose us to complete one of the most amazing courses in wellness in the 21st Century?

-She teaches Touch for Health, Touch for Health Metaphors, the Kpower series, the ICPKP programme including the Basic Kinesiology Program (Bkp) Series and the full ICPKP diploma and advanced Diploma course as well as horse and dog Kinesiology workshops.
-She started teaching Kinesiology in 1990.
+She teaches Touch for Health, Touch for Health Metaphors, the Kpower series, the ICPKP programme including the Basic Kinesiology Program (BKP) Series and the full ICPKP diploma and advanced Diploma course as well as horse and dog Kinesiology workshops.
 She was the first in South Africa to start teaching the ICPKP programme when it changed from PKP to the internationally recognised Certificate and Diploma programme in 2000.
-She recently became an ICPKP FAC 1 Faculty Trainer after spending several intensive weeks working hard to meet the competency requirements and teaching the FAC 1 workshop alongside Dr Dewe in Melbourne, Australia.
+She is an ICPKP Faculty Trainer after spending several intensive weeks working hard to meet the competency requirements and teaching the FAC 1 workshop alongside Dr Dewe in Melbourne, Australia.
 This means that Margie is now qualified to train Kinesiologists who want to become trainers of the first year ICPKP programme.
 Besides Dr Dewe and Mrs Dewe, she is one of only 6 who is authorised to do so.
+In 2019 she was made Faculty for Africa and is now qualified to train instructors of all levels of ICPKP.

-Her Kinesiology training includes 2 Biokinetics workshops, 14 Educating Alternatives workshops, 5 Neuro-Training workshop, 9 Three-in-1 Kinesiology workshops, 3 Neural Organisation (NOT) workshops, 7 Kinergetics workshops, all 5 years of ICPKP training including the Instructor training and FAC 1 training, Touch for Health and Touch for Health metaphors plus the instructor training for those workshops.
-That’s approximately 7,000 hours of Kinesiology training.
+Her Kinesiology training includes 2 Biokinetics workshops, 14 Educating Alternatives workshops, 5 Neuro-Training workshop, 9 Three-in-1 Kinesiology workshops, 3 Neural Organisation (NOT) workshops, 7 Kinergetics workshops, all 5 years of ICPKP training including the Instructor (faculty) training of all levels of ICPKP, Touch for Health and Touch for Health metaphors plus the instructor training for those workshops.
+That’s over 7,000 hours of Kinesiology courses.

-She has also studied nutrition, astrology, shadow work, various natural therapies, counselling, massage and energetic healing.
+She has also studied nutrition, astrology, shadow work, various natural therapies, counseling, massage and energetic healing.
 She has a certificate in Adult Training from UNISA.

 Alex Kilian is a Specialised Kinesiologist with over 1000 hours of kinesiology training and experience.